Sandesh0kgp/Audio_Deepfake_Detection/research.md

 - **Limitations**: Preprocessing overhead (e.g., phoneme recognition); sensitive to noise.

 ## Selection Rationale
 These models balance innovation, performance, and applicability to Momenta’s goals.
-I chose the Prosodic + Pronunciation approach for implementation due to its interpretability and prior success with a similar LCNN-BiLSTM setup (see `implementation.ipynb`).
+I chose the Prosodic + Pronunciation approach for implementation due to its interpretability and prior success with a similar LCNN-BiLSTM setup (see `implementation.py`).